-The MAX Program is a youth development program that aims to provide the skills needed to prepare high school students for academic success in high school, college and beyond.
-Over the course of a school year, students participated in stimulating college and career readiness workshops and activities designed to develop intrinsic motivation and the confidence students need to be successful in their post-secondary future.
-To help improve their academic performance, students received tutoring via one-on-one and group sessions.
-Though the program is focused on improving academic success, it also provides inspiration for students to do their very best.
-The MAX Program empowers students by drawing on their unique talents, strengths, and capabilities.
-By holding to these standards, the Program strives to reinforce self-motivation and personal responsibility and propel students toward academic excellence.
+CORE Youth Services department offers a robust youth development program that aims to provide the skills to prepare high school students for academic success in high school, college, and beyond.
+Over a school year, students participate in stimulating college and career readiness workshops and activities designed to develop intrinsic motivation and the confidence students need to be successful in their post-secondary future.
+Though the program focuses on improving academic success, it also inspires students to do their very best.
+The Youth Services department strives to reinforce self-motivation and personal responsibility and propel students toward academic excellence by holding to these standards.